 Types of chemical reactions

-Now, as we learn about the chemical reaction, we can discuss the types of chemical reactions.
+Now, as we learn about chemical reactions, we can discuss the types of chemical reactions.
 The chemical changes can be classified in different ways.
 The classification could be as follow-

 Based on the direction of the reaction